zegalur/grab-ui-text/README.md

 ## Limitations

 - Because GrabUIText doesn't use OCR, it works only with applications that render their UI using the OS's native API.
-- Currently, only Windows is supported.
-- Linux support is planned in the near future.
-- Translation and text-to-speech require an Internet connection.
+- **Translation and text-to-speech require an Internet connection.**

 ## Troubleshooting